 Tipping: Not mandatory but appreciated.
 10 to 15% is standard for good service.
 Even if a service charge appears on the bill, that money rarely reaches the wait staff.
 Leave an additional tip directly with your waiter if the service was good.
 Cafes with counter service usually have a tip jar.

-Payment: About 95% of Tbilisi restaurants accept cards.
-The waiter brings a portable terminal to your table.
+Payment: Most central Tbilisi restaurants accept cards, and the waiter usually brings a portable terminal to your table.
 Outside the capital, cash becomes more important.
 See our budget guide for more on costs.

 Vegetarian, Vegan, and Dietary Needs